 We’ve performed for diverse audiences in the greater New York area, bringing Yiddish music to people of all ages in various settings—Lincoln Center, Shea Stadium, Congregation Kehilath Jeshurun (NYC), the World Trade Center site after 9/11, the Museum of the City of New York, the North American Jewish Choral Festival, Queens College (CUNY), Riverside Church (NYC), Symphony Space, and West Point Military Academy.
 Since 2015, we have been holding our spring gala concert and our fall encore concert at Merkin Concert Hall.

 We also post excerpts of our concerts on YouTube.
 To be notified of future concerts and new YouTube postings, ask us to include your email address in our distribution list.
 Contact us at info@YiddishChorus.org.

-During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along through Zoom to keep the chorus involved in learning and singing.
-The series has been open to Yiddish-music-lovers everywhere, and nearly 700 people from around the world have registered for these Monday evening song events.
+During the COVID-19 pandemic, Binyumen Schaechter took advantage of Zoom and developed the Yiddish Song Workshop & Sing-Along to keep the chorus involved in learning and singing while we couldn’t meet in person.
+The series has been open to Yiddish-music-lovers everywhere.
+Over 1,000 people from around the world have registered for these song events.

 In each series, Schaechter presents a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
 We also learn some linguistic, musical, and historical background for each song.
 Themes we’ve explored so far are Yiddish Chanukah songs, Yiddish Purim songs, Yiddish Pesach songs, Yiddish Holocaust songs, and songs with lyrics by one of the greatest Yiddish poets, Itzik Manger.